The Fear of TryingSeptember 24, 2013

 Their years of math class “success” had thought them two things that created this scenario: A. Stay busy, or at least look busy.
 Teachers get mad at students who sit around.
 And B. The only answers worth writing are correct answers.
 If you don’t know the correct answer, don’t write anything.

 These students didn’t want to write a wrong answer.
 They didn’t know the right answers, so they opted to create incredibly high quality tables in their notes.
-Their explanation for this usually included the statement, “Well, I didn’t know to do it.”
+Their explanation for this usually included the statement, “Well, I didn’t know how to do it.”

-I responded with, “Of course you don’t know who to do all of this, I introduced it 10 minutes ago.
+I responded with, “Of course you don’t know how to do all of this, I introduced it 10 minutes ago.
 I’m just looking for you to give it your best try to see where your thoughts are taking you right now.”

 After about a 5 minute pep talk, they tried, and much to the surprise of most of them, most of their attempts where actually correct answers.